brown-ccv/ccv-website-nuxt/README.md

 # install dependencies
 $ npm install

-# initialize the content
+# initialize the content submodule
 git submodule update --init

-# update the content based on HEAD of remote
+# update the content to point to HEAD of remote tracking branch
 # this is optional, there is a post-merge hook that calls this,
-# but you can trigger on demand if you need to
+# but you can trigger on demand to make sure content is up-to-date
 git submodule update --remote

 # serve with hot reload at localhost:3000